skipperkongen/declarative-cartography/sql_wiki/finding_conflicts_joins.md

 ## Conclusion

 This approach does not scale very well.
 It is feasible only for small record sets and small K.

+Another method is to compute discrete gridcells for records, and measure density this way.
+I have a feeling it will scale much better.